 Even at the very beginning, the very first paragraph of the Bible, we read the Spirit of God hovered over the face of the earth.
 He is still hovering—paying attention to us in order to respond to our asking, seeking, knocking so our way might be opened.
 He is watching measuring our faithfulness, expecting us to lay up treasures in Heaven, whether they be gold, silver, precious stones, wood, hay or stubble.
 Imagine a God that loves you so much that he wants to be with you now, use you now and spend eternity with you.

 One way to be challenged this new year is to complete or update a personal profile–an online Christian resume–to see what assignments the Lord might have for you.
 We can go, after all, the Lord shall be with you.
 Sign up or login now.

 Nelson is the generic Evangelical baby-boomer.
 Born in 1946, he was raised in NJ in a Christian family.
-He holds an MS degree in Chemical Engineering and served in positions of R&D in American industry for 33 years.
-Nelson is an inventor and has formal training in methods of creative problem-solving.
+He holds an MS degree in Chemical Engineering and worked in R&D positions in American industry for 33 years.
+Nelson is an inventor with formal training in methods of creative problem-solving.
 He was a founding elder at Walnut Hill Community Church in Bethel, CT (1982) and served in many leadership capacities of what is now one of the largest Evangelical churches in New England.
-In 1998 Nelson founded the Finishers Project, now MissionNext in web development.
-Locally he attends a Torah study and is chairman of the sewer commission to work among unchurched leaders.
+In 1998 Nelson founded the Finishers Project, now MissionNext, in program development.
+Locally he attends a Torah study and is chairman of the sewer commission to serve among unchurched leaders.